delian7/survey_tool/README.md

-# README
+# Survey Tool

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A simple survey application built with Ruby on Rails that allows users to create and respond to yes/no surveys.

+## Requirements

-* Ruby version
+* Ruby 3.2

-* System dependencies

-* Configuration

-* Database creation
+* Rails 7.1.2

-* Database initialization
+* SQLite3
+* Node.js (for Tailwind CSS)

+## Setup
+1. Install the dependencies:

+    ```
+    bundle install
+    ```

+2. Setup the database
+    ```
+    rails db:create
+    rails db:migrate
+    ```

+3. Start the Rails server:

+    ```
+    railse server
+    ```

+## Features

+* Create yes/no surveys with single questions
-* How to run the test suite
+* Respond to surveys multiple times

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* View survey results with response percentages

-* ...
+* Track response timestamps
+* Basic user stubbing for future authentication implementation